felexx90/trakt.tv-cached/README.md

-# Needs more testing, still unreleased

 # trakt.tv-cached

-Experimental plugin that automatically caches any GET call fired by the main module trakt.tv
+This plugin automatically caches any GET call fired by the main module `trakt.tv`

 At the moment it depends on any version of Node.js that supports async/await.

+If you'd like to also queue up your API calls in order to avoid hitting trakt.tv servers too often (e.g. "no more than 2 calls per second") check out the plugin `trakt.tv-queued`, which can be combined with this one.

 ## Usage